 Does the Urubamba River affect the History of Machu Picchu?

-How did Machu Pichu Live in the Past?
+How did the people of Machu Pichu Live in the Past?

 How was the economy of Machu Picchu?